Henriette Caillaux

-Henriette Caillaux (5 December 1874 – 29 January 1943) was a Parisian socialite and second wife of the former Prime Minister of France, Joseph Caillaux.
-On March 16, 1914, she shot and killed Gaston Calmette, editor of the newspaper Le Figaro.
+Henriette Caillaux (born 5 December 1874 – 29 January 1943) was a Parisian socialite and second wife of the former Prime Minister of France, Joseph Caillaux.
+On 16 March 1914, she shot and killed Gaston Calmette, editor of the newspaper Le Figaro.

 Early life and marriages

 Henriette Caillaux was born Henriette Raynouard, at Rueil-Malmaison on 5 December 1874.
 At the age of 19, she married Léo Claretie, a writer twelve years her senior.
 They had two children.
 In 1907 she began an affair with Joseph Caillaux while both he and she were still married.
 In 1908, she divorced Claretie; Caillaux had more difficulties in divorcing his wife, but he eventually did so and they married in October 1911.

 She claimed she found in her second marriage "the most complete happiness"; their joint assets were worth around 1.5 million francs, placing them among France's wealthiest couples and allowing them to live in what she described as "great comfort".
 The circumstances of the marriage, along with substantial public scrutiny by political enemies, however, opened up lines of attack against the couple in terms of moral corruption.